piharpi/piharpi.com/about.md

 comments: false
 ---

-Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming 🎒 journey, running on jekyll, hosting on netlify and using my [own](http://github.com/piharpi/bangsring) simple theme.
+Hello peeps, I'm student from Banyuwangi, living in Jogjakarta.
+This blog for documentation about my programming 🎒 journey, running on jekyll, hosting on netlify and using my [own](http://github.com/piharpi/bangsring) simple theme, I name it bangsring.

-Day to day use Ruby, Javascript and doing fun with HTML/CSS, Ruby on Rails is my fav framework right now, i also willingness to learn another web technology; but i often forgot 🌚.
+My tech stack are Ruby, Python, TypeScript, ~~Javascript~~ and doing ~~fun~~ with HTML/CSS, i also willingness to learn another web technology; but i often forgot, that my reason why i'm doing writting.
 If you have a question about me or else, letter to me.

 You can **[report](https://github.com/piharpi/me/issues/new?template=bug_report.md)** if there is an broken link(s) or somethings else.

 _22 August 2019, Harpi_

-### Further information
+### Contact

 - justharpi[at]gmail[dot]com
 - github.com/piharpi